Bank-Builder/ss-tool/README.md

   OPTIONS:
-    -f, --file      supply optional file name of alternative ss-tool.conf file -s, --silent    does not display vebose details -c, --cleanup   removes all git cloned sub-directories when done --help      display this help and exit
+    -f, --file      supply optional file name of alternative ss-tool.conf file -s, --silent    does not display vebose details -c, --cleanup   removes all git cloned sub-directories & docker db when done --help      display this help and exit
         --version   display version and exit

   EXAMPLE(s):
       ss-tool --cleanup
-           will remove all the sub-folders of cloned repositories after it has completed executing.
+           will remove all git cloned repositories & docker db when done

       ss-tool.conf:
           [canonical-database] section
-          [<microservice>] section(s) giving details of repo with amongst other settings, the source path to the FlyWay SQL scripts to add micro-service schemas to canonical-database
+          [<microservice>] section(s) giving details of repo with amongst other settings, the source path to the FlyWay SQL scripts for the micro-service schemas
 </pre>

 The ss-tool does the following: